You are here: Home > Greywater central> Greywater policy center

 Oasis Design can consult with your organization on all aspects of greywater policy, including public input, test installations, and the editing or writing of the codes and internal and public information materials.
 We have worked with the states of California, New York and New Mexico, and the cities of Santa Barbara, California; Cottonwood, Arizona; and Melbourne, Australia in this way.
-Please E mail us if you are interested.
+Please Email us if you are interested.

-We've uploaded an editable model greywater ordinance, ready for adoption: Model Greywater Ordinance (pdf).
-Please E mail us if you want to add something to this document (do it in track changes, then use our contact form to get our real address so you can send us the attachment).
+We've uploaded an editable model greywater ordinance, ready for adoption: Model greywater rules (pdf).
+Please Email us if you want to add something to this document (do it in track changes, then use our contact form to get our regular email address so you can send us the attachment).

 We are committed to providing certain information free as a public service, long-term, at stable URLs that you can link to for free.
 Materials that have already been developed in cooperation with other jurisdictions can be shared at low cost.
 We can also pioneer new materials.
-Please E mail us for references from jurisidictions for whom we've done work of this type.
+Please Email us for references from jurisdictions for whom we've done work of this type.